 |Data Management at the ALS|

-Staff form the ALS, ESNest, and Berkeley IT have recently developed protocols for managing data in real time, see Data Transfer Considerations for ALS Scientists and Users, for more information.
+Staff from the ALS, ESNest, and Berkeley IT have recently developed protocols for managing data in real time, see Data Transfer Considerations for ALS Scientists and Users, for more information.

 The ALS facility provides infrastructure such as networks and computers at the beamlines located on the ALS experimental floor.
 These resources may differ at individual beamlines and users should consult with the beamline staff to understand the capabilities at the beamline that they will be using.